isblab/website/Opportunities/index.md

  Currently, we have the following open positions.
 Please email your CV and a short (2-3 paragraphs) research proposal on the projects you are interested in working on.

-1. *PhD student*:  If you are interested in doing a PhD in the lab, please get in touch.
+- *PhD student*:  If you are interested in doing a PhD in the lab, please get in touch.
 There are several routes to becoming a PhD student in the lab. <br><br>

-PhD students usually come in via the <a href='https://www.ncbs.res.in/academic/admissions'>NCBS admissions</a> process.
-If you have a Physics/Engineering/CS background and are interested in Biology, be sure to check out the new TIFR Interdisciplinary PhD program.
-Finally, students with national fellowships (CSIR-NET, GATE, and others) can also register for a PhD in the lab. <br><br>
+   * PhD students usually come in via the <a href='https://www.ncbs.res.in/academic/admissions'>NCBS admissions</a> process.
+   * If you have a Physics/Engineering/CS background and are interested in Biology, be sure to check out the new TIFR Interdisciplinary PhD program (link coming up).
+   * Students with national fellowships (CSIR-NET, GATE, and others) can also register for a PhD in the lab. <br><br>

-2. *Masters thesis student (structural biology, computation)*: Must be willing to commit a minimum of one year in the lab and have prior programming experience.
+- *Masters thesis student* (structural biology, computation): Must be willing to commit a minimum of one year in the lab and have prior programming experience.

 ## JRF, Project Assistant, and intern positions